LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/lucky-rpg.md

 &nbsp;

-But people don't want ugly.
+They don't want unsightly.

 &nbsp;

-Indifference, the one.
+Nowhere to be seen.

 &nbsp;

-Lucky RPG.

-&nbsp;

-Indifference is the one
+Indifference, the one

 that is killing me.